s0met1m3s/UdemyCppExercises/7_Algorithms/StringFunctions/Exercise.md

 } // namespace mystd
 ```

+- is_palindrom
-- is_palindrom: Check if the string is a palindrome
+  - Check if the string is a palindrome

-E.g. "anna" is a palindrome since the reversed string is the same.
+  - E.g. "anna" is a palindrome since the reversed string is the same.
+- starts_with:

-- starts_with: Check if the string starts with the substring
+  - Check if the string starts with the substring
+- ends_with:
-- ends_with: Check if the string ends with the substring
+  - Check if the string ends with the substring
+- contains
-- contains: Check if the string contains the substring
+  - Check if the string contains the substring
+- num_occurences
-- num_occurences: Count how many times the substring is in the string
+  - Count how many times the substring is in the string

 ## Main Function